MadhurNandgaye/GithubRepoRef/README.md

 ```

 ### **Toggling Category A Visibility with `useCallback`**:
-Another memoized function to toggle the visibility of Category A items.
+6.Another memoized function to toggle the visibility of Category A items.

 ```javascript
 const toggleCategoryAVisibility = useCallback(() => {